-Term Definition A person of Aboriginal or Torres Strait Islander descent who identifies as an Aboriginal and Torres Strait Aboriginal or Torres Strait Islander and is accepted as such by the community in which they live.
-Islander marviduals The terms 'Indigenous' and 'Indigenous Australian' are also used to encompass both Aboriginal and Torres Strait Islander people.
-A practice that goes beyond cultural awareness and sensitivity, ensuring that Aboriginal and Torres Strait Islander individuals feel safe, respected, and Cultural safety supported when accessing services.
-It focuses on shared understanding and Cultural Salety eliminating power imbalances, promoting trust.
-Cultural safety is determined by Aboriginal and Torres Strait Islander individuals, families and communities.
-Healthcare or professional practices that acknowledge the importance of cultural identity for Aboriginal and Torres Strait Islander individuals and embed Culturally safe practice cultural understanding and respect in all areas of service delivery.
-Calculativ Sure practice Culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practicing behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.
-Cultural responsiveness describes the actions that are practiced to create, Cultural responsiveness achieve, maintain and govern culturally safe practice.
-Reconciliation in Australia refers to the process of building strong, respectful relationships between Aboriginal and Torres Strait Islander peoples and non- Reconciliation Indigenous Australians.
-Reconciliation is built on key principles such as Reconcination historical acceptance, race relations, equality, institutional support, and unity, with the ultimate goal of fostering a shared national identity that honours Indigenous cultures and histories.
+Term Definition Aboriginal and Torres Strait Islander individuals A person of Aboriginal or Torres Strait Islander descent who identifies as an Aboriginal or Torres Strait Islander and is accepted as such by the community in which they live.
+The terms 'Indigenous' and 'Indigenous Australian' are also used to encompass both Aboriginal and Torres Strait Islander people.
+A practice that goes beyond cultural awareness and sensitivity, ensuring Aboriginal and Torres Strait Islander individuals feel safe, respected supported when accessing services.
+It focuses on shared understanding eliminating power imbalances, promoting trust.
+Cultural safety is determined by Aboriginal and Torres Strait Is individuals, families and communities.
+Culturally safe practice Healthcare or professional practices that acknowledge the importance of cultural identity for Aboriginal and Torres Strait Islander individuals and embed cultural understanding and respect in all areas of service delivery.
+Culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practicing behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.
+Cultural responsiveness Cultural responsiveness describes the actions that are practiced to creatural responsiveness achieve, maintain and govern culturally safe practice.
+Reconciliation Reconciliation in Australia refers to the process of building strong, respectful relationships between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians.
+Reconciliation is built on key principles such as historical acceptance, race relations, equality, institutional support, and unity, with the ultimate goal of fostering a shared national identity that honours Indigenous cultures and histories.